jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 and found to lead to a small phreatic tube which bizarrely led into an active vadose streamway (Povodni Mo\v{z} \textemdash{} Water Nymph).
-Povodni Mo\v{z} has been pushed upstream to a large active aven (and smaller dry parallel shaft), and downstream to a sump (approximately 2mx2m in size in the corner of a small chamber and taking the small flow) and has hence been derigged.
+Povodni Mo\v{z} has been pushed upstream to a large active aven (and smaller dry parallel shaft), and downstream to a sump (approximately 2 mx2 m in size in the corner of a small chamber and taking the small flow) and has hence been derigged.